Attractions

 Toulouse is within a 45 minute drive and is a bustling city with shops, restaurants and theatres.
 It also has the famous Cité de l’Espace featuring many exciting aspects of space travel.
 Toulouse provides all the major facilities of a large city, whilst retaining its charm with its pink buildings and an abundance of cobbled streets, cafe/bars, and open markets.
 It is also famous for its delicious sausages!

-Carcassonne is a medieval walled city – Le Cité – and is a World Heritage site with historical and architectural interest which encompasses a wealth of shops and restaurants serving the local speciality dish of Cassoulet.
+Carcassonne is a medieval walled city - Le Cité - and is a tourist haven with historical and architectural interest which encompasses a wealth of shops and restaurants serving the local speciality dish of Cassoulet.

 Spend a day visiting the famous pilgrimage centre of Lourdes sitting in the foothills of the Pyrenees where you can learn about Bernadette Soubirous and discover the site of the apparitions and the ‘Message of Lourdes’.